AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 > [!NOTE]
 >
-> Recommended traits can be your first-party traits or third party traits from feeds that you are subscribed to.
+> Recommended traits can be your first-party traits or third party traits from data feeds that you are subscribed to in [!UICONTROL Audience Marketplace].

 ## How it Works